apache/mxnet/docs/install/build_from_source.md

 ## Build Configurations

-`cmake` is recommended for building MXNet, however you may use `make` instead.
+`cmake` is recommended for building MXNet (and is required to build with MKLDNN), however you may use `make` instead.

 ### Math Library Selection